Ita1pu/HSPSmartCar/Backend/Readme.md

 ## Setup
 To run the backend on your local machine, execute the following steps:
 1. Checkout the backend project from [Backend](https://github.com/Itiapu/HSPSmartCar/tree/master/Backend).
+2. Open the Visual Studio solution and build it in release mode.
-2. Open a shell and navigate to Backend/SmartCar
+3. Open a shell and navigate to Backend/SmartCar
-3. Run `docker-compose up`
+4. Run `docker-compose up`
-4. The startup of the identity server will fail because of timing problems.
+5. The startup of the identity server will fail because of timing problems.
 Simply restart the dock container manually.

 ### Dependencies
 The following software should be installed on the target: